-Because the troposphere is the lowest atmosphere layer, it contains 75 percent of atmosphere’s mass.
+Because the troposphere is the lowest atmosphere layer, it contains 75 percent of the atmosphere’s mass.

 From largest to smallest, Earth’s atmosphere composition contains nitrogen, oxygen, argon, CO2 and trace gases.

 But it never used to be like this in the past.
 Over time, Earth’s oxygen levels have changed significantly with varying levels of hydrogen, helium, carbon dioxide, nitrogen and oxygen.

 Earth’s early atmosphere was enriched with hydrogen and helium gases.
 But over time, Earth lost these gases because it wasn’t large enough to hold onto them.

 Atmospheric composition is related to escape velocity.
 The escape velocity of Earth is the speed at which a free object must travel to escape into space from a planet’s gravitational pull.